crguezl/learning-vue-geting-started-guide/src/the-vue-instance.md

 ### Reactivity

+What makes Vue different  from any templating language?

-Vue watches the `data` object for changes and updates the DOM when the data changes.
+**Vue watches the `data` object for changes and updates the DOM when the data changes**.

 ```js